-If an NEO's service relationship with us ceases for any reason other than disability, death, retirement or cause, the NEO may exercise the vested portion of any performance option for 90 days after the date of termination (except with respect to Mr. Thorne as noted above under "-Narrative to Summary Compensation Table and Grants of Plan-Based Awards Table-Employment Agreements").
+If an NEO's service relationship with us ceases for any reason other than disability, death, retirement or cause, the NEO may exercise the vested portion of any performance option for 90 days after the date of termination (except with respect to Mr. Thorne as noted above under "-Narrative to Summary Compensation Table and Grants of Plan-Based Awards Table- Employment Agreements").
 If an NEO's service relationship with us terminates by reason of disability, death or retirement, the NEO or the NEO's representative generally may exercise the vested portion of any performance options for 12 months after the date of such termination.
 In no event, however, may any performance options be exercised beyond the expiration of its term.
-If an NEO's service relationship with us terminates for cause, the performance options (whether or not vested) will terminate immediately.
-In the event of death, disability or retirement, the performance options granted to the NEOs under our 2016 Omnibus Plan are deemed vested to the extent of the number of performance options that would have vested had the NEO's employment continued until the next vesting date immediately following the date of death or the effective date of termination of employment due to disability or retirement.
+If an NEO's service relationship with us terminates for cause, the performance options granted to the NEOs under our 2016 Omnibus Plan are deemed vested to the extent of the number of performance options that would have vested had the NEO's employment due to disability or retirement.
 In addition, if any of the performance options have time vested (but not yet performance vested), the performance options will continue to be eligible for performance-based vesting for 90 days following the participant's death, disability or retirement.